A new plan to deliver libraries for a creative, connected community

 This includes:

-• increased diversity of library users across age, culture, ability, gender and identity
+• Increased diversity of library users across age, culture, ability, gender and identity

-• higher participation from historically under-represented groups in programs and events
+• Higher participation from historically underrepresented groups in programs and events

-• stronger community partnerships with cultural, youth, disability and LGBTQIA+ organisations
+• Stronger community partnerships with cultural, youth, disability and LGBTQIA+ organisations

-• user feedback showing that people feel welcomed, safe and respected (via surveys, interviews or comment cards)
+• User feedback showing that people feel welcomed, safe and respected (via surveys, interviews or comment cards)

-• programs consistently including First Nations voices, culturally and linguistically diverse facilitators and accessible formats
+• Programs consistently including First Nations voices, culturally and linguistically diverse facilitators and accessible formats

-• staff feeling empowered to advocate for inclusion and innovation, and being supported to do so.
+• Staff feeling empowered to advocate for inclusion and innovation, and being supported to do so.

 Our destination